 Using a stand mixer, whisk sugar and butter until fluffy.
 About 10 minutes.
 (1 1/4 cup sugar, 1/2 cup unsalted butter)

 Add each egg and the yolk, one at a time, into the butter mixture, letting each one fully mix into the batter before adding the next.
 About 2-3 minutes of mixing in between each egg.
 Add in oil and mix until fully combined.
 (2 extra large eggs, 1 extra large yolk)

 Fold in ½ of the flour mixture and then fold in ½ of the buttermilk mixture to the batter.
 Then fold in remaining flour and then remaining buttermilk mixture.

 Bake for 20-25 minutes or until a toothpick inserted comes out clean.

-Combine egg whites, sugar, and cream of tartar in s heat proof bowl (like glass).
+Combine egg whites, sugar, and cream of tartar in a heat proof bowl/double boiler.
 Set over pot of simmering water, making sure the bottom of the bowl doesn’t touch the water.
 (10 egg whites, 2 1/4 cup sugar, 3/4 tsp cream of tartar)

 Whisk until well combined and frothy.
 It will be slightly warm.
 About 7 minutes.

 Add vanilla extract and food coloring if using and then transfer to a stand mixer (you can also use a hand mixer).
 Using the whisk attachments beat the mixture on high until stiff peaks form.
 About 5-10 minutes.
 (2 1/4 tsp vanilla extract)